U.S. Supreme Court won’t allow PA Republicans to delay redrawing of congressional voting map

 The current Pennsylvania map includes the sprawling 7th District, which critics say resembles the cartoon character Goofy kicking Donald Duck.
 The district is held by Republican Patrick Meehan, who is retiring after reports that he settled a sexual harassment allegation.

-The next step requires the legislature to produce newly drawn maps by February 9th, and receive an approval from Governor Tom Wolf by February 15th.
+Under the state Supreme Court's order, the General Assembly must produce newly drawn maps by Friday, and receive an approval from Governor Wolf by February 15th.

 If neither perform their duty and complete the task, the Supreme Court of Pennsylvania will produce a map by February 19th, and allow voters to elect candidates based upon those during the 2018 election cycle.